Showing posts with label elephants. Show all posts

 Parade of Elephants

-The Elephants wore a leather headless that encircled their head and down the front of their noses with a blue sign that read “The Greatest Show on Earth.
+The Elephants wore leather headsets that encircled their head and down the front of their noses with a blue sign that read "The Greatest Show on Earth.

-There were at least ten or more elephants, ranging in size.
+There were at least ten elephants, each of a different size.

-It felt very good to be inside a warm restaurant after standing in the cold for over and hour.
+It felt perfect to be inside a warm restaurant after standing in the cold for over an hour.

 Waiting for food